The Ultimate Guide to Meinl Cymbals: Series Explained, Sounds & How to Choose

 Although particularly popular amongst rock and metal drummers, the Extreme Metal series can appeal to any player who values projection, articulation and the ability to be heard clearly in demanding performance environments.
 If your cymbals need to sit above distorted guitars, powerful bass rigs and energetic live mixes, this is the most aggressive member of the Classics Custom family.

-Meinl Pure Alloy Cymbals
+Pure Alloy Series

 The Meinl Pure Alloy series occupies a unique position within the wider Meinl cymbal catalogue.
 Whilst Classics Custom cymbals are known for their projection, attack and modern cutting power, and Byzance cymbals are often associated with darker, more complex and characterful sounds, Pure Alloy cymbals sit comfortably between the two.
 The result is a family of cymbals that prioritises balance, versatility and refinement without becoming overly specialised in any one direction.